About the Woolsey Fire Lawsuit

 Our team is composed of four law firms: Robertson & Associates, LLP; Foley, Bezek, Behle, Curtis, LLP; Law Offices of Joe Liebman, and Spreter & Petiprin, APC.
-We have unique experience in wildfire litigation, landslide, construction defect, and mass tort.
+We have unique experience in wildfire litigation, earth movement, landslide, construction defect, and mass tort.

 Our team is also among the most experienced wildfire lawyers in California, having represented those affected by the: